guiyumin/InfinityCMS/docs/DEPLOYMENT.md

 ### Update Process

-1. Backup current installation
+1. Backup current installation and database
 2. Extract new version to temporary folder
 3. Copy `.env.php` from old to new
-4. Copy `database/` from old to new
-5. Copy `storage/uploads/` from old to new
+4. Copy `storage/uploads/` from old to new
-6. Replace old files with new
+5. Replace old files with new
-7. Run new migrations: `/admin/migrations`
+6. Run new migrations: `/admin/migrations`
-8. Test thoroughly
+7. Test thoroughly

 ---